 Most of the bacteria found on surfaces in public areas originate from people’s intestines, gut, nose, mouth, throat, and feces.
 Specifically resulting from poor hygiene practices or just not washing hands after using the restroom.
 In a 2018 study, Insurance Quotes found an average of 253,857 colony-forming units per square inch of bacteria on airport check-in screens.
 So reviewing the data, no wonder there is a spread of bacteria.

-Remember that before the pandemic, only 31% of men and 65% of women washed their hands (Centre for Disease Control and Prevention).
+Remember that before the pandemic, only 31% of men and 65% of women washed their hands.
 This research indicates that many people, who use touchscreens in public restrooms of restaurants, office buildings, airports, universities, etc., were spreading germs even before the the current crisis.
 So what is now different?

 Today, the Coronavirus has changed the world’s view on so many things.
 One central area that has already seen dramatic change is personal hygiene.
-People worldwide are taking notice of how often they pat their face, and how often they wash their hands with soap and water – now much higher than the previous study.
+Handwashing habits have changed.
+Specifically people worldwide are taking notice of how often they pat their face, and how often they wash their hands with soap and water – now much higher than the previous study.
 Which means as hygiene awareness increases, one technology that is declining is the touchscreen – especially in restrooms.
 They are not only capable of collecting feedback but can spread disease-producing microbes.
 Specifically they act as another fixture from which disease may arise, and cause person to person spread.
 No wonder demand is decreasing.

 Remember the public are now much more aware of their own exposure:

 How bad is it?…What kind of bacteria is on a touchscreen or kiosk?